paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 Amendment by Pub.
 L. 88–132 effective Oct.
 1, 1963, see section 14 of Pub.
 L. 88–132, set out as a note under [section 201 of Title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section201&num=0&edition=prelim), Pay and Allowances of the Uniformed Services.

 #### Effective Date of 1958 Amendment
 Amendment by section 6(7) of Pub.
 L. 85–422 inapplicable to retired persons or to persons to whom retired pay is granted before May 31, 1958, see section 6 of Pub.
-L. 85–422, set out in part under [section 3991 of this title](./chapter-371-computation-of-retired-pay.md#section-3991).
+L. 85–422, set out in part under [section 3991 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3991&num=0&edition=prelim).

 Amendment by Pub.
 L. 85–422 effective June 1, 1958, see section 9 of Pub.
 L. 85–422.

 #### Short Title of 1986 Amendment
 Pub.
 L. 99–348, § 1(a), July 1, 1986, 100 Stat.
-682, provided that: “This Act [enacting sections 134a, 1406, 1407, and 1409 to 1412 of this title, redesignating former [section 1406 of this title](./chapter-071-computation-of-retired-pay.md#section-1406) as section 1338 [now 12738] of this title, amending this section, sections 101, 135, 136a, 716, 1040, 1338 [now 12738], 1401a, 1402, 1402a, 1405, 1447, 1451, 1452, 2830, 3925, 3991, 3992, 5083, 5201, 6151, 6322, 6323, 6325, 6326, 6330, 6333, 6383, 8925, 8991, and 8992 of this title, sections 5313 and 5314 of Title 5, Government Organization and Employees, sections 46, 47, 51, 288, 291 to 293, 327, 334, 353 to 355, 357, 362, and 421 to 424 of Title 14, Coast Guard, section 853o of Title 33, Navigation and Navigable Waters, and sections 211 and 212 of Title 42, The Public Health and Welfare, repealing former section 1407 and [section 6328 of this title](./chapter-571-voluntary-retirement.md#section-6328), enacting provisions set out as notes under this section and sections 135 and 12731 of this title, and repealing provisions set out as notes under this section and [section 6330 of this title](./chapter-571-voluntary-retirement.md#section-6330)] may be cited as the ‘Military Retirement Reform Act of 1986’.”
+682, provided that: “This Act [enacting sections 134a, 1406, 1407, and 1409 to 1412 of this title, redesignating former [section 1406 of this title](./chapter-071-computation-of-retired-pay.md#section-1406) as section 1338 [now 12738] of this title, amending this section, sections 101, 135, 136a, 716, 1040, 1338 [now 12738], 1401a, 1402, 1402a, 1405, 1447, 1451, 1452, 2830, 3925, 3991, 3992, 5083, 5201, 6151, 6322, 6323, 6325, 6326, 6330, 6333, 6383, 8925, 8991, and 8992 of this title, sections 5313 and 5314 of Title 5, Government Organization and Employees, sections 46, 47, 51, 288, 291 to 293, 327, 334, 353 to 355, 357, 362, and 421 to 424 of Title 14, Coast Guard, section 853o of Title 33, Navigation and Navigable Waters, and sections 211 and 212 of Title 42, The Public Health and Welfare, repealing former section 1407 and [section 6328 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section6328&num=0&edition=prelim), enacting provisions set out as notes under this section and sections 135 and 12731 of this title, and repealing provisions set out as notes under this section and [section 6330 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section6330&num=0&edition=prelim)] may be cited as the ‘Military Retirement Reform Act of 1986’.”

 #### Short Title of 1982 Amendment
 Pub.
 L. 97–252, title X, § 1001, Sept.
 8, 1982, 96 Stat.
 730, provided that: “This title [enacting [section 1408 of this title](./chapter-071-computation-of-retired-pay.md#section-1408), amending sections 1072, 1076, 1086, 1447, 1448, and 1450 of this title, and enacting provisions set out as notes under sections 1408 and 2208 of this title] may be cited as the ‘Uniformed Services Former Spouses’ Protection Act’.”

 #### Treatment as Active Service for Retired Pay Purposes of Service as Member of Alaska Territorial Guard During World War II
 Pub.
 L. 111–84, div.
 A, title VI, § 645, Oct.
 28, 2009, 123 Stat.
 2368, provided that: “(a) In General.—Service as a member of the Alaska Territorial Guard during World War II of any individual who was honorably discharged therefrom under section 8147 of the Department of Defense Appropriations Act, 2001 (Public Law 106–259; 114 Stat.
-705) [amending [section 106 of Title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section106&num=0&edition=prelim), Veterans’ Benefits, and enacting provisions set out as a note under [section 106 of Title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section106&num=0&edition=prelim)] shall be treated as active service for purposes of the computation under chapter 61, 71, 371, 571, 871, or 1223 of title 10, United States Code, as applicable, of the retired pay to which such individual may be entitled under title 10, United States Code. “(b) Applicability.—Subsection (a) shall apply with respect to amounts of retired pay payable under title 10, United States Code, for months beginning on or after the date of the enactment of this Act [Oct.
+705) [amending [section 106 of Title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section106&num=0&edition=prelim), Veterans’ Benefits, and enacting provisions set out as a note under [section 106 of Title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section106&num=0&edition=prelim)] shall be treated as active service for purposes of the computation under chapter 61, 71, 371 [now 745], 571 [now 841], 871 [now 945], or 1223 of title 10, United States Code, as applicable, of the retired pay to which such individual may be entitled under title 10, United States Code. “(b) Applicability.—Subsection (a) shall apply with respect to amounts of retired pay payable under title 10, United States Code, for months beginning on or after the date of the enactment of this Act [Oct.
 28, 2009].
 No retired pay shall be paid to any individual by reason of subsection (a) for any period before that date. “(c) World War II Defined.—In this section, the term ‘World War II’ has the meaning given that term in [section 101(8) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section101/8&num=0&edition=prelim), United States Code.”

 Similar provisions were contained in the following appropriation act: